acdick/olympic_medal_count/README.md

 ![Medals](/Plots/Medals.png)

-# Exploratory Data Analysis
+## Exploratory Data Analysis

+The data was explored by viewing the distributions of individual competitors, team compositions and sports participation.

-## Individual Competitors
+### Individual Competitors

+The physical attributes (age, height, weight) of individual competitors follows a normal distribution.

 ![Age](/Plots/Age.png)